doctorfree/nvim-lazyman/README.md

 `nvims` with `ctrl-n`.

-Similarly, if `neovide` is found in the execution PATH then a fuzzy selectable menu is provided with the `neovides` alias and convenience key binding of `ctrl-N` to bring up that menu.
+Similarly, if `neovide` is found in the execution PATH then a fuzzy selectable menu is provided with the `neovides` shell function and convenience key binding of `ctrl-N` to bring up that menu.

 <details><summary>View the .nvimsbind shell key binding file</summary>